 Trying to Reach the North Pole by Plane

 The following year Bennett was appointed pilot for Richard E. Byrd’s attempt to reach the North Pole by air in 1926.
 The two men took off in May in a Fokker Tri-motor called the Josephine Ford.
 During that day they returned to their airfield in Spitzbergen.
 The plane lost oil and while Bennett advised turning back, Richard Byrd decided to continue the flight.
 The crew claimed to have reached the North Pole, but the press remained skeptical since it seemed that they had been away from Spitzbergen too briefly to have reached the North Pole.

-Back in the United States, Bennett and Byrd received amongst many other honours the Medal of Honor.
-Shortly after his return to the United States, Bennett was promoted from Chief Aviation Pilot to the warrant officer rank of Machinist.
+Back in the United States, Bennett and Byrd received amongst many other honors the Medal of Honor.
+Shortly after, Bennett was promoted from Chief Aviation Pilot to the warrant officer rank of Machinist.
 However, the discovery of Byrd’s diary of the flight, with erased sextant readings, has been considered as evidence they might not have reached the North Pole after all.
 Further, Bernt Balchen claimed that on the way back from Spitzbergen, Bennett confessed not to have reached the North Pole and instead the crew flew in circles.